spacetelescope/jwst/docs/jwst/clean_flicker_noise/main.rst

       #.
 If `fit_method` = 'fft', the ``nsclean`` library is called to fit
          and remove the noise in frequency space.

       #.
-If fit_method = 'median', the noise is fit with a simple median
+If `fit_method` = 'median', the noise is fit with a simple median
          along the appropriate detector axis and subtracted from the background-subtracted image.

+         If `fit_by_channel` = True, and the data is a NIR full-frame exposure, the median value is computed and subtracted independently for each detector channel.

    #.
 Restore the background level to the cleaned, background-subtracted
       diff image.